 I spent many hours among the tombstones.
 Some cemeteries were large and still in use, the grounds well-tended while others were small and forgotten, many at the head of hollers or in thick forests, the gravestones neglected and obscured by vines and weeds.
 I even discovered some graves that were all alone.
 I searched for those old cemeteries in all seasons, sometimes on hot days and occasionally on cold winter afternoons with flurries of snow in the air.
 I didn’t mind the cold and learned that rubbing a little snow in the grooves of the oldest stones made them easier to read.

-Occasionally, I did have an unpleasant experience.
-I once disturbed a yellow jacket nest and had to endure their painful stings as I fled.
+I did have a few other unpleasant experiences; I once disturbed a yellow jacket nest and had to endure their painful stings as I fled.
 I did not return to that cemetery until later in the fall, when the bees were sleeping deep in their earthen nest.
 I also encountered snakes, mostly harmless black snakes who regarded me curiously as I walked by, but once I did see a copperhead, which I chased away by striking it with a rock.
-Ticks were another nemesis.
 I did not think about wild animals, but I did once have to sneak past an angry bull as I looked for an old family cemetery in a cow field.

 The oldest cemeteries were often a collection of sinkholes, rectangular in shape and sometimes quite deep.
 The old wooden coffins were not enclosed within a concrete vault as they are today, and had rotted over the decades, the ground sinking as the top of the coffins collapsed.
 Many of the gravestones had toppled into the holes and I had to crawl down into the deep crevices to read the names.
 Most of those graves were in isolated cemeteries, far from any road, and I had visions of myself getting trapped in one of those old sunken grave sites and never being found, my bones mixing with the remains of the original occupant.